-The quarterly net loss figures have been trending lower since the quarter ended December 31, 2022, mainly as a result of reduced share-based compensation expense and considering one-time costs incurred as noted below.
+The quarterly net loss figure for the quarter ended March 31, 2025 was less as a direct result of an increase in net sales during the period.
 Government grants are recognized when there is reasonable assurance that the Company will comply with the terms and conditions associated with the grants and the grants will be received.
-The Company continues to apply for different grant programs, but no revenue was recognized during the quarters ended June 30, 2024 and September 30, 2024, increasing the loss for these quarters.
+The Company continues to apply for different grant programs, but no revenue was recognized during the financial year ended March 31, 2025, increasing the loss for these quarters.
 The quarter ended September 30, 2024, included some one-time costs for the contingent liability as a result of the Canada Revenue Agency flow-through share audit of \$720,000.
 The quarter ended September 30, 2023, included some one-time costs as additional freight was incurred to reposition and consolidate inventory of GO in storage to a more economical leased facility (costing approximately \$100,000) and a decision to not move forward with some research and development programs, resulting in payments to consultants of approximately \$300,000.